An Empire of Stars

 It would cost more, the team pointed out to the Treasury, to ship the whole lot back than it would to launch it, so why not let them have one final shot?
 Reluctantly the Treasury agreed.
 The Black Arrow team would get one last roll of the dice.

-And so, on 28th October 1971, with seemingly the whole of British rocketry at Woomera watching, the countdown was started.
+And so, on 28th October 1971, with seemingly the whole of British rocketry at Woomera watching, the countdown was started again.
 On the pad stood the fourth Black Arrow launcher, the last with permission to fly.
 Perched atop its third stage sat the last of the satellites, formerly called Puck but now with a certain dark humour rechristened “Prospero” — after Shakespeare’s weary magician determined to drown his magic book and renounce magic forever.

 At 3:50am GMT Black Arrow’s first stage, powered by HTP systems that the men of the AVKO would have recognised all those years ago, roared into life.
 Ten seconds later, on a cloud of superheated steam, Black Arrow leapt into the air.
 It was soon out of sight.